A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Sequential inference and Bayesian model averaging

-In many realistic situations, one does not know which parameter value $\theta_{k}$ to plug into the model.
-While expert opinion can sometimes be relied upon to estimate epidemiological quantities such as the average infectious period, it is more challenging to select appropriate values for hyper-parameters governing the innovation of the Brownian process and the observation distribution.
-To learn about the parameters from the observations, a prior probability distribution $p(\theta_{k})$ is given to the parameter $\theta_{k}$, and the goal is to estimate the sequence of posterior distributions given the observations.
+In many realistic situations, the true value of the parameter $\theta$ is unknown.
+While expert knowledge can sometimes be used to inform epidemiological quantities, such as the average infectious period, it is more challenging to specify suitable values for hyperparameters governing the innovations of the Brownian process and the observation distribution.
+To carry out Bayesian learning of the parameters from the observations, expert knowledge is encoded in a prior probability distribution $p(\theta)$, and the aim is to estimate the sequence of posterior distributions given the observed data.